Fab 4 Under 4 Lunchbox: Fiber and Greens

 What's in Fab 4 under 4 Lunchbox: Fiber and Greens Edition

-Incorporating fiber and greens into Fab 4 lunchboxes is one of the easier
+Incorporating fiber and greens into your children's lunchbox is one of the easier

-components to check off, but getting your kids to actually eat their greens is often the struggle.
+components to check off.
+But getting your kids to actually eat their greens... that is the real struggle.
 Chances are not every fruit and veggie will be eaten at every meal, but every bite counts.
 I always have to check myself when my kids don’t eat the veggies I serve them and remind myself I am playing the long game and they are worth every effort.

 Here is a HOPEFUL formula for (trying) to prevent picky eating and increasing the odds that your child will accept new whole foods.